-- ICSIRCLK This is the internal reference clock and can be selected as TOD clock source.
-Chapter 11, "Internal Clock Source (S08ICSV3)" explains the ICSIRCLK in more detail.
-See Time Of Day (S08TODV1), for more information regarding the use of ICSIRCLK. - ICSFFCLK This generates the fixed frequency clock (FFCLK) after being synchronized to the bus clock.
+- ICSIRCLK This is the internal reference clock and can be selected as the real-time counter clock source.
+Chapter 11, "Internal Clock Source (S08ICSV3)" explains the ICSERCLK in more detail.
+See Chapter 13, "Real-Time Counter (S08RTCV1)," for more information regarding the use of ICSIRCLK. - ICSFFCLK This generates the fixed frequency clock (FFCLK) after being synchronized to the bus clock.
 It can be selected as clock source for the TPM modules.
-The frequency of the ICSFFCLK is determined by the settings of the ICS.
-See the "Fixed Frequency Clock" section in Chapter 11, "Internal Clock Source (S08ICSV3)," for details. - LPOCLK This clock is generated from an internal low power oscillator that is completely independent of the ICS module.
-The LPOCLK can be selected as the clock source to the TOD or COP modules.
-See Time Of Day (S08TODV1)," and Section 5.4, "Computer Operating Properly (COP) Watchdog" for details on using the LPOCLK with these modules. - OSCOUT This is the output of the XOSCVLP module and can be selected as the TOD clock source.
-See Time Of Day (S08TODV1). - TCLK TCLK is the optional external clock source for the TPM modules.
-The TCLK must be limited to 1/4th the frequency of the bus clock for synchronization.
-See the "External TPM Clock Sources" section in Chapter 16, "Timer/Pulse-Width Modulator (S08TPMV3)," for more details. - TODCLK-TODCLK is generated by the TOD module.
-The TODCLK bit enables this clock.
-This clock can is connected to the ALTCLK input of the LCD module.
-See TOD Clock in Time Of Day (S08TODV1).
+The ICSFFCLK frequency is determined by the ICS settings.
+See the "Fixed Frequency Clock" section in Chapter 11, "Internal Clock Source (S08ICSV3)." - LPOCLK This clock is generated from an internal low power oscillator completely independent of the ICS module.
+The LPOCLK can be selected as the clock source to the RTC and COP modules.
+To use the LPOCLK with these modules, see Chapter 13, "Real-Time Counter (S08RTCV1)," and Section 5.4, "Computer Operating Properly (COP) Watchdog." - OSCOUT This is the XOSCVLP module output and can be selected as the real-time counter clock source. - TPMxCLK TPMxCLK is the optional external clock source for the TPM modules.
+The TPMxCLK must be limited to one fourth the frequency of the bus clock for synchronization.
+See Section 16.2.1.1, "EXTCLK - External Clock Source."